lordfeck/rsru/README.md

 If you want to start quickly, just download the latest release.
 Edit a text file under `entries/` (don't delete anything ending with a colon, but change anything to the right of the colon).
 Then run `./rsru.pl` and open `./output/index.html` in a web browser.
 This will give you a practical demonstration of what it does.

 # Requirements
-* Perl, at least version 5.10 and List::Util present.
-This should be available in the standard library of most recent Perls.
+* Perl, at least version 5.16.
 * Anything that runs Perl.
 The author has tested on Linux and Windows (Strawberry Perl).

 ## CPAN Modules